Baška (Frýdek-Místek District): Geography

-On the northeast edge of the municipality there is the Baška Reservoir.
+On the northeast edge of the municipality is the Baška Reservoir.
 It was built on the Baštice stream in 1958–1961, on an area of 33 ha.
 The reservoir is used for recreational purposes and as a water source for industry in case of emergency.

 History

 The first written mention of Baška is from 1434.
 The village was probably founded several decades earlier.
 Politically it belonged to the Duchy of Teschen, a fee of the Kingdom of Bohemia, which after 1526 became part of the Habsburg monarchy.
 In 1573 it was sold as one of 16 villages and the town of Frýdek, and formed a state country split from the Duchy of Teschen.

-After World War I and fall of Austria-Hungary it became a part of Czechoslovakia.
-In March 1939 it became a part of Protectorate of Bohemia and Moravia.
-After World War II it was restored to Czechoslovakia.

 In 1961, the municipalities of Hodoňovice and Kunčičky u Bašky were joined to Baška.

+Demographics

+Transport

+Baška is located on the Ostrava–Frýdlant nad Ostravicí railway line.